SU-SWS/weblogin-auth-sdk/README.md

 **Version 3**

-A framework-agnostic TypeScript authentication library for Stanford Pass SAML integration.
+A framework-agnostic TypeScript authentication library for Stanford Weblogin integration.
 Designed for serverless, stateless environments with security-first defaults and cookie-only sessions.

 ## Features